Games Without Frontiers

 Her whole team was taken out!?
 This wasn't good.

-"My god, did you make it out ok?
+"What!?
+Did you make it out ok?
 Are you hurt anywhere?
 We should probably go see a doctor to make…"

-"Sensei, I'm alright."
+"Naruto, I'm alright."
 She said with a reassuring smirk.

 "Ok, well how did you make it out of there?
 These things sound pretty nasty."

 Hanabi's grin turned cocky.
 "I took care of them.
 Yea they were fast and yea they were freaks but I handled them."
+She declared with confidence.

 The beaming smile on Naruto's face could not have been brighter.
 The swelling of pride bursting from his chest was a wonderful sensation he had never felt before.